noah-nuebling/mac-mouse-fix/README.md

 - Replace the repo URL at the top of the `stats` script if you want to use it
 - Possibly install some command line tools this depends on.
 I recommend you use [Homebrew](https://brew.sh/) for that.

-To use the automatically generated appcast files from within your macOS app you can use these URLs:
+To use the automatically generated appcast files from within your macOS app you can use these URLs: (See the [Sparkle docs](https://sparkle-project.org/documentation/) for more info)
   - https://raw.githubusercontent.com/[owner]/[repo]/update-feed/appcast.xml
   - https://raw.githubusercontent.com/[owner]/[repo]/update-feed/appcast-pre.xml